The Joy of Teaching

 • Once There Was a Story: Tales from Around the World, Perfect for Sharing by Jane Yolen

 Skill Sharpeners Geography Book Cover6.
 Introduce geography activity books such as Skill Sharpeners: Geography!
 These colorful activity books are a wonderful combination of fun and learning.
 The interactive activities allow children to explore the world while learning important map skills and geography concepts.
+These workbooks are an ideal supplement to support a homeschool curriculum.

 Promote free observation and inquiry within your home while teaching your children to be globally minded.
 What activities do you enjoy that build children’s geography awareness?